 When did Stansberry Asset Management (SAM) begin managing portfolios?

-SAM began investing on behalf of our first batch of clients on April 1, 2016.
+SAM began investing on behalf of clients on April 1, 2016.

 What is the minimum investment amount for a SAM portfolio?

 Can I use multiple accounts to get to the minimum investment amount?

 SAM clients can use multiple accounts to reach the $500,000 investment minimum – for example combining an ordinary investment account with IRA account.
 However, we ask that all accounts meet a $100,000 minimum themselves, so we can fully implement SAM’s portfolio strategy and properly manage risk.

 SAM fees are based on assets under management, aligning our incentive with our clients’ best interests.
 SAM doesn’t earn commissions on trades or have an incentive to “churn” your account.

 Fees range from 0.75% to 1.75% of assets invested per year, depending on the amount a client invests and the length of time a client remains with us.